SkyRousse/README-homework/README.md

 ## Description

 _This is a sample of a detailed description of a application.
-Its purpose and usage is to give as much detail as needed to explain what the application does, and any other information for users or other developers to have._
+Its purpose and usage is to give as much detail as needed to explain what the application does, and any other information for users or other developers to have.
+This file can be used as a reference or template._

 ## Setup/Installation Requirements